 • Site managers are responsible for the operation of their site, including their environmental performance.
 Environmental managers within the business provide site managers with expertise to support the day-to-day environmental management of sites.

 Our consumption of resources, such as fossil fuels (mostly natural gas), electricity and water and the amount of GHG emissions we produce is representative of the scale and capacity of our manufacturing plants, in particular the energy-intensive manufacture of ammonia-derived products, including urea, ammonium sulphate, ammonium phosphate and ammonium nitrate for the fertiliser and explosives markets.
 All of these products require natural gas as both an energy source and a raw material for production, with carbon dioxide being liberated during the process.
-Carbon dioxide is also liberated during the acidulation of phosphate rock in the manufacture of phosphate fertilisers and nitrogen oxides (NOx) and nitrous oxide (N2O, a potent GHG) are released during the production of nitric acid.
+In addition, carbon dioxide is liberated during the acidulation of phosphate rock in the manufacture of phosphate fertilisers and nitrogen oxides (NOx) and nitrous oxide (N2O, a potent GHG) are released during the production of nitric acid.

 In Australia a central reporting system collects energy use, water use and waste data from all manned sites.
 The data is obtained from utility bills, except where electricity is generated on site.
 Electricity generated from natural gas at remote sites is metered on site and this is also entered into the database.
 Municipal water use is obtained from water bills, whereas volumes for storm water, river water, recycled process water or ground water are typically metered on site.
 The data is then consolidated and verified for reporting purposes.
 Energy use, water use and waste data for our sites in North America and Europe are supplied separately.

 Our sites are driving environmental improvements and resource efficiencies using BEx continuous improvement processes.

 • Environmental metrics are included on BEx visual management boards, which are reviewed at site daily management meetings